Detecting and Preventing Click Spamming

 Digital ad spending in 2019 will rise worldwide by 17.6% to $333.25 billion according to eMarketer.
 However, there is a risk that cannot be ignored, which is ad fraud.
 As digital ad spend rises, fraudsters are stealing much more from advertising budgets.
 There are many ways for a fraudster to steal organic users.

-- When the user sees your ad, but actually did not click on your ad
+- When the user sees your ad but did not click on your ad

 - Or worse did not see your ad at all.